rsksmart/devportal-1.0/_rsk/rbtc/gas.md

 ### Minimum Gas Price

 The `minimumGasPrice` is written in the block header by miners and establishes the minimum gas price a transaction should have in order to be included in that block.
-Negotiated minimum gas price is described in [RSKIP09](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP09.md).

-Minimum gas price is written in the block header by miners.
-It describes the minimum gas price a transaction should have to be included in that block.
 It can change with time, by up to 1% of the `minimumGasPrice` of the previous block.
 The latest block's minimum gas price can be obtained using this Web3 method:

+The means by which minimum gas price is negotiated by miners is described in [RSKIP09](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP09.md).

 ```javascript
 web3.eth.getBlock('latest').minimumGasPrice